Please note our information sessions:

 At IREx, the summer internships last 4 months (May to August).
 They are a unique opportunity for undergraduate students to join IREx’s dynamic team and get involved in cutting-edge research in astrophysics, instrumentation development, or science communication.
 Interns will be able to actively participate in breakthrough scientific and outreach programs linked to exoplanets and related topics.

-This award is named in honor of the Trottier Family Foundation, which supports this summer internship program as well as a large portion of the research and education activities of our Institute.
+This award is named in honour of the Trottier Family Foundation, which supports this summer internship program as well as a large portion of the research and education activities of our Institute.

 Each year, the Trottier Research Excellence Grants are offered to five or six outstanding candidates to conduct scientific research at IREx, supervised by our professors and their teams.